doougui/job/README.md

   - How are the management and division of teams?
   - What is the maturity level of the product?

-- Prepare a project to show
+- Maybe prepare a project to show